Azure/azure-sdk-for-c/sdk/samples/iot/provisioning/README.md

 ## Getting Started

 ### Paho IoT Provisioning (Certificates)
-This sample uses x509 authentication to connect to Azure IoT Hub Device Provisioning Service (DPS).
+This [sample](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/samples/iot/provisioning/src/paho_iot_provisioning_example.c) uses x509 authentication to connect to Azure IoT Hub Device Provisioning Service (DPS).
 To easily run this sample, we have provided a script to generate a self-signed device certification used for device authentication.
-This script is intended **for sample use only** and not to be used in production code.
+This script is intended **for sample use only and not to be used in production code**.

 1. Enter the directory `/azure-sdk-for-c/sdk/samples/iot/provisioning/src/` and run the script using the following form: